Forskare/Researcher

 Role of the variability of radiative heat fluxes on the global upper ocean and climate system.

-Understanding the functioning of our atmosphere and its interactions with other climate system components.
+Understanding the functioning of the atmosphere and its interactions with other components of the climate system.

 Exploring various climate and weather extremes - from severe windstorms to urban pollution using different techniques, methods, models and tools.